Terms and conditions

 - The Marlowe will not be liable to pay any ticket holder compensation or damages in this event.

 - The Marlowe will not make refunds for tickets but at the request of the customer it will endeavour to exchange tickets for another performance of the same production (subject to availability and an administration charge).
+The minimum notice period is 5 working days.

 - Once tickets are posted to the ticket holder or collected The Marlowe cannot be held liable for any tickets that are lost or stolen.